-THEN – Set up a monthly standing order from your current account into a savings account: Even if it’s just £20 a month, it’s still something going into a savings scheme for you.
-Choosing a regular savings account is a good option; the best ones offer a 12 month fixed rate of about 4% interest and won’t allow withdrawals – a good way to stop you being tempted to dip into your money!
-Look here for the best rates on regular savings accounts.
+Set up a monthly standing order from your current account into a savings account: Even if it’s just £20 a month, it’s still something going into a savings scheme for you.
+Choosing a regular savings account is a good option; the best ones offer a 12-month fixed rate of about 5% interest and won’t allow withdrawals – a good way to stop you being tempted to dip into your money!

 The point about gilts as an investment is that they are also stable, like savings accounts, and although (like savings accounts) they don’t give a huge return, at least you know that your money is in relatively safe hands.

 It’s not going to go up and down wildly in the short term like the stock market can do, but you could make fairly decent returns.
 Read our article on gilts here.